anderson-optimization/gams-parser/README.md

 Create structure model from GAMS code.

+SHORT PARAGRAPH ON THIS FUNCTIONALITY

+HOW TO USE HERE

+### Examples

+EXAMPLES HERE

 ## AO Injector

 This accomplishes goal 2.

 Inject GAMS code into gams file using AO context item.

+SHORT PARAGRAPH ON THIS FUNCTIONALITY

+HOW TO USE HERE

 ### Examples